The proper motion of Andromeda from Gaia eDR3: confirming a nearly radial orbit: Selection of sources from

 Despite the parameter cuts that have been applied, the ellipse centred on M31 still contains a certain amount of contaminants, as we can deduce from the large number of stars in the two adjacent comparison fields.
 To reduce the remaining parasitic sources, a selection is made in the CMD.
 It is clearly visible in the bottom panel of Figure~\ref{fig:m31_ellipse_CMD_edr3}, that 'field' sources are almost absent for $G_{\rm BP} - G_{\rm RP} < 0.5$.
 So we apply this conservative cut in colour to define a blue sample.
 Furthermore, given the dispersion in colour for faint stars, and once again to remain conservative, we apply a cut in magnitude, rejecting stars with $G > 20$.
 This `fiducial' selection leaves us with 1 919 sources for the central sample

 Furthermore, as the two offset samples are juxtaposed to the field centred on M31, and the area covered in the sky is identical, it is straightforward to estimate the contamination in our fiducial M31 sample.
-The comparison fields harbour 38 sources for the south-east and 33 for the north-west, so the average amount of contamination is about $1.8\%$.
-These background stars have a total proper motion dispersion of $(\epsilon_{\alpha}, \epsilon_{\delta}) = (1.640, 0.861) \masyr$.
+The comparison fields harbour 38 sources for the south-east and 33 for the north-west, so the average amount of contamination is only about $1.8\%$.
+The ($1\sigma$) standard deviation in proper motion of these background stars is $(\rm{s}_{\alpha}, \rm{s}_{\delta}) = (1.640, 0.861) \masyr$.